Blog · Analysis · Last reviewed June 23, 2026

 On February 25, 2025, ECMWF put its Artificial Intelligence Forecasting System into operations alongside its physics-based Integrated Forecasting System.
 ECMWF described AIFS as the first fully operational open machine-learning weather prediction model with a wide range of forecast parameters, including fields such as wind, temperature, and precipitation type.
 The center said AIFS improves many measures, including tropical cyclone tracks, and substantially reduces the energy needed to make a forecast.

 NOAA has moved in the same direction.
-In December 2025, NOAA announced a new operational suite of AI-driven global weather prediction models: AIGFS, AIGEFS, and HGEFS.
-Its public release framed them as advances in forecast speed, efficiency, and accuracy, including a hybrid ensemble that combines the AI-based AIGEFS with NOAA's flagship Global Ensemble Forecast System.
+NWS Service Change Notice 25-89 announced operational implementation of AIGFS, AIGEFS, and HGEFS effective December 17, 2025, after a short evaluation period.
+NOAA's public release framed the suite as improving forecast speed, efficiency, and accuracy while using fewer computing resources, including a hybrid ensemble that combines the AI-based AIGEFS with NOAA's flagship Global Ensemble Forecast System.
+NOAA also documented limits, including degraded tropical-cyclone intensity guidance in the initial AIGFS version.

 The result will not be a clean replacement of physics by AI.
 The near future is a mixed forecast stack: satellites, stations, balloons, radars, reanalysis datasets, physics models, learned models, ensembles, forecaster judgment, warning policy, local knowledge, and public communication layered together.